• Instagram

 Muddle together the cooked cranberries, thyme, and sugar in a pestle and mortar, or similar container.
 (Shop my favorite mortar and pestle here!)
 The sugar will dissolve to create a thick cranberry sauce mixture.
 Let the mixture sit at room temperature for 2 hours.

-Stone bowl filled with sugar and fruit.
+A stone bowl filled with sugar and red fruit.

 After the cranberry mixture has been sitting for 2 hours, add in your vinegar.
 The equal parts sugar and vinegar help to balance each other out.
-Muddle the vinegar cranberry mixture thoroughly.
-Then, transfer your cranberry shrub mixture to a quart sized jar, and refrigerate for 2 days before using.
+Muddle the vinegar-cranberry mixture thoroughly.
+Then, transfer your cranberry shrub mixture to a quart-sized jar, and refrigerate for 2 days before using.

 After the 2 days have passed, open your jar and muddle again, very well.
 Strain and discard the skins, squeezing the cranberries to release all the juices.
+Those extra cranberry skins are incredibly delicious as a relish over duck, grilled steak, or even chicken!

 A shrub does not have to be refrigerated but I prefer to refrigerate them.
 They can last for years.
-I have some cranberry shrub in my refrigerator from a large batch I made two years ago and still use it regularly.
+I have some cranberry shrubs in my refrigerator from a large batch I made two years ago and still use regularly.
 Add to your cocktails, mocktails, sparkling water, and enjoy this tasty drink!

 This recipe yields about 10 oz. of cranberry shrub.

-I like to drink this cranberry shrub with sparkling water - it tastes almost kombucha-like, and I get to enjoy it as a fun, after work mocktail.
+I like to drink this cranberry shrub with sparkling water – it tastes almost kombucha-like, and I enjoy it as a fun, after work mocktail.
 Shrubs are very versatile, and I usually use it these 4 ways:

 • Salad Dressings - I just love mixing a little of the shrub with some olive oil, salt and pepper to make a unique and delicious salad dressing.
 1 part shrub, 3 parts olive oil.